Benefits of bicycling

 ADULT BICYCLE SAFETY PROGRAMS AND INFORMATION

-Active Transportation and the Bicycle Transportation Alliance offer periodic workshops on safe bike commuting and cyclists’ legal clinics.
+Active Transportation and The Street Trust offer periodic workshops on safe bike commuting and cyclists’ legal clinics.
 Call 503-823-7083 for more information.
 Also, the Oregon Bicyclist Manual is available by calling 503-823-CYCL.

 PORTLAND AND OREGON BICYCLE MAPS

 All maps are free — call 503-823-CYCL, press 2 to request.
 Many more maps and info available on our website: